Carlisle railway station: Expansion and later service

-The Carlisle Citadel Station Act authorised changes, not restricted to freight, including an instruction "enlarging and improving facilities".
+The Carlisle Citadel Station Act 1873 (36 & 37 Vict. c. clxxxvii) authorised changes, not restricted to freight, including an instruction "enlarging and improving facilities".
 Expansion work took place between 1873 and 1876 followed by a second phase between 1878 and 1881.
-While construction was taking place, the opening of the Midland Railway's Settle–Carlisle line generated more freight trains from August 1875, and passenger services, started in April 1876.
+While construction was taking place, the opening of the Midland Railway's Settle–Carlisle line generated more freight trains from August 1875 and passenger services started in April 1876.

-On 20 July 1881 improvements were officially completed.
-Carlisle station was used by seven railway companies, the London and North Western, North Eastern, Midland, Caledonian, North British, Glasgow & South Western and Maryport & Carlisle.
-Each companies operated its own passenger amenities with separate booking and parcels offices.
+On 20 July 1881, improvements were officially completed.
+Carlisle station was used by seven railway companies: the London and North Western, North Eastern, Midland, Caledonian, North British, Glasgow & South Western, and Maryport & Carlisle.
+Each company operated its own passenger amenities, with separate booking and parcels offices.

 Additional tracks, buildings and platforms were constructed including an island platform with two-storey buildings which increased the 400 metre-long through platforms to three.
 Five terminal bay platforms were constructed and an overarching footbridge which connected the through platforms inside the train shed.
 Below the platforms, the undercroft contains a network of passageways, offices, service rooms and staff accommodation; parts of the underground areas are reputed to be haunted.

-During the construction programme an iron and glass large roof was installed behind the station buildings.
+During the construction programme, an iron and glass large roof was installed behind the station buildings.
 As built, it spanned 85 metres across the platforms and tracks to cover an area in excess of 2.6 hectares.
 It consisted of 26 deep lattice girders, with a transverse span and 12.2 metre centres; each girder had 10 panels, stiffened end posts and a flat bottom tie.
 The girders supported a series of slender balanced cantilever half-truss hooped beams at approximately 3.7m centres, spanning the tracks.
 The ornate timber end screens had Gothic-style glazing bars.
 The roof was glazed using shingled panels, possibly making use of Rendel's patented Indestructible System, and was designed by Edinburgh-based engineering firm Blyth & Cunningham.